Background

 • National Health and Medical Research Council

-• Private health insurance sector (Observer)
+• Private health insurance sector (Observer2)

 Secretariat

-Secretariat support is provided by the Australian Institute of Health and Welfare, Metadata and METeOR Unit, Canberra.
+Secretariat support is provided by the Australian Institute of Health and Welfare, Metadata and METEOR Unit, Canberra.

-Contact details for the Secretariat are:
+Contact details for the Secretariat

-Postal Address
+Postal address

 NHDISC Secretariat